IFA Raids Tarlai Factory, Destroys 600kg Of Hazardous Ketchup - UrduPoint

 IFA Raids Tarlai Factory, Destroys 600kg Of Hazardous Ketchup

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Apr, 2025) The Islamabad Food Authority (IFA) on Friday conducted a raid at ketchup manufacturing unit and sealed it due to the unhygienic production and storing food products in unsafe conditions.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Apr, 2025) The Islamabad Food Authority (IFA) has conducted a raid at ketchup manufacturing unit and sealed it due to the unhygienic production and storing food products in unsafe conditions.

 Talking to APP, Deputy Director Operations of IFA, Dr Tahira Siddique said that the food safety teams raided a ketchup unit located in Tarlai.
 The operation resulted in the seizure of 600 kilograms of unsafe ketchup, 130 kilograms of sweeteners, and banned food colorings.
 All items were destroyed on-site, and the unit was sealed.